backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 ## Why L∞π∩∆rium?

 You might be wondering why I spell it L∞π∩∆rium.
-It's not just to make the logo look like a mathematical panic attack.
+It's not just to make the name look like a mathematical panic attack.
 The name itself is a visual representation of the exact audio and data flow of the rig.

 It tells the story of a signal that starts normally, gets processed through a beautifully chaotic distributed system, and somehow makes it out alive on the other side.
 Here is the architectural breakdown of the name: